Anxiety, Stress & Prolonged Grief Program Research | NYU Langone Health

 Randomized Placebo-Controlled Trial to Determine the Biological Signature of Cannabidiol as a Treatment for Social Anxiety Disorder

 The purpose of this research study is to determine whether cannabidiol (CBD), a non-psychoactive part of cannabis, is an effective treatment for social anxiety disorder (SAD), and to better understand how CBD might improve SAD symptoms.
 After medical and psychiatric evaluations are completed, eligible participants are randomly assigned (that is, by chance) to one of two treatment regimens which will last approximately three weeks: CBD or placebo.
-The study will last about one to two months and full participation includes six study visits, fMRI neuroimaging scans, a public speaking exercise, and blood tests.
+The study will last about one to two months and full participation includes six study visits, fMRI neuroimaging scans, a stress task, and blood tests.
 Eligible participants will receive compensation for the time they spend completing study assessments.

 Key eligibility criteria: Right-handed adults ages 18-45 who have social anxiety disorder.